Mirza Mehdi Khan Astarabadi

-Mirza Mehdi Khan Astarabadi (میرزا مهدی خان استرآبادی), also known by his title of Monshi-ol-Mamalek (منشی الممالک), was the chief secretary, historian, biographer, advisor, strategist, friend and confidant of King Nader Shah.
-He who wrote and accepted the different decisions and files related to the Empire.
+Mirza Mehdi Khan Astarabadi (میرزا مهدی خان استرآبادی), also known by his title of Monshi-ol-Mamalek (منشی الممالک), was the chief secretary, historian, biographer, advisor, strategist, friend and confidant of Nader Shah.
+He wrote and accepted the different decisions and files related to the Empire.

 Biography

 Picture showing Mirza Mehdi Khan in pink clothes holding a book, with Nader Shah Afshar on horseback; at the Battle of Kirkuk with the corpse of the Ottoman general Topal Osman Pasha laid before the Shah (zoomed out).

 Even though Mirza Mehdi rose to become an eminent figure in 18th century Iran, not much is known about his life.
 A native of Astarabad (present-day Gorgan), he was the son of a certain Mohammad-Nasir, and he presumably spent his young life in Isfahan during the late Safavid period, where he practised to become a civil servant.

-During the reign of the last Safavid king, Soltan Hoseyn (r.
+During the reign of the last Safavid shah, Soltan Hoseyn (r.
 1696–1722), the Afghans attacked Iran.
 When military chief Nader Shah expelled the Afghans, Mirza Mehdi Khan supported him in the Safavid court.
 During his long service to Nader, he first functioned as "head of the royal correspondance" (Monshi-ol-Mamalek), until Nader's coronation at the Mughan plain in 1736.
 Afterwards, he became his official biographer and historiographer.

-During Nader's Dagestan campaign, he accompanied him.
+During Nader Shah's Dagestan campaign, he accompanied him.
 About Nader's disembarking he noted "The banners that conquered the world are leaving Iran and heading to Dagestan".

 In early 1747, Astarabadi was sent as an ambassador to the Ottoman Empire together with Mostafa Khan Bigdeli Shamlu in order to ratify the Treaty of Kerden (1746).
-However, they had only reached Baghdad when the embassy learned about the death of Nader Shah, which forced them go back to Iran.
+However, they had only reached Baghdad when the embassy learned about Nader Shah's death, which forced them go back to Iran.
 Everything remains unknown regarding the fate of his subsequent career.
 He must have "evidently" retired from public life in order to be able to finish the philological and historical works which he had been compiling during his service to Nader.
 The Iranian intellectual and journalist Mohammad Ali Tarbiat (died 1940) was a descendant of Astarabadi.